citusdata/citus_docs/use_cases/multi_tenant.rst

 If you're building a Software-as-a-service (SaaS) application, you probably already have the notion of tenancy built into your data model.
 Typically, most information relates to tenants / customers / accounts and the database tables capture this natural relation.

 For SaaS applications, each tenant's data can be stored together in a single database instance and kept isolated from and invisible to other tenants.
 This is efficient in three ways.
-First application improvements apply to all clients.
+First, application improvements apply to all clients.
 Second, sharing a database between tenants uses hardware efficiently.
 Last, it is much simpler to manage a single database for all tenants than a different database server for each tenant.

 However, a single relational database instance has traditionally had trouble scaling to the volume of data needed for a large multi-tenant application.
 Developers were forced to relinquish the benefits of the relational model when data exceeded the capacity of a single database node.